neferdata/allms/README.md

 [![crates.io](https://img.shields.io/crates/v/allms.svg)](https://crates.io/crates/allms)
 [![docs.rs](https://docs.rs/allms/badge.svg)](https://docs.rs/allms)

-This Rust library is specialized in providing type-safe interactions with APIs of the following LLM providers: OpenAI, Anthropic, Mistral, Google Gemini.
+This Rust library is specialized in providing type-safe interactions with APIs of the following LLM providers: OpenAI, Anthropic, Mistral, Google Gemini, Perplexity.
 (More providers to be added in the future.)
 It's designed to simplify the process of experimenting with different models.
 It de-risks the process of migrating between providers reducing vendor lock-in issues.
 It also standardizes serialization of sending requests to LLM APIs and interpreting the responses, ensuring that the JSON data is handled in a type-safe manner.
 With allms you can focus on creating effective prompts and providing LLM with the right context, instead of worrying about differences in API implementations.

 ## Features

-- Support for various LLM models including OpenAI (GPT-3.5, GPT-4), Anthropic (Claude, Claude Instant), Mistral, or Google GeminiPro.
+- Support for various LLM models including OpenAI (GPT-3.5, GPT-4), Anthropic (Claude, Claude Instant), Mistral, Google GeminiPro, and Perplexity.
 - Easy-to-use functions for chat/text completions and assistants.
 Use the same struct and methods regardless of which model you choose.
 - Automated response deserialization to custom types.
 - Standardized approach to providing context with support of function calling, tools, and file uploads.